trineoo/stereo/README.md

   ```
 ## Application and Scrips
 ### stereoTuner
-Application for tuning the disaprity map.
-Using the stereoBM object and WLS filter from openCV.
+Application for tuning the disparity map, implemented using the stereoBM object and WLS filter from openCV.
 The GUI is a modified version of the repository [stereo-tuner](https://github.com/guimeira/stereo-tuner).
-Remember to rectify the images in beforehand, you're welcome.
+Remember to rectify the images beforehand; you're welcome.
 It is a simple little GTK application that can be used to tune parameters for the OpenCV Stereo Vision algorithms.
   ```bash
   mkdir build